codepo8/developer-advocacy-handbook/recording-talks.md

 for everything -- we need some that are exciting because what the person presents appears repeatable and relatable.

-When it comes to watching movies, I love to also watch the making of/behind the scenes and especially the blooper reels.
+When it comes to watching movies, I love to also watch the "making of", "behind the scenes" and especially the blooper reels.
 It shows me that humans made the thing I enjoyed and that they had to struggle with all the same issues we also struggle with.